5 Things To Do The Moment You Feel The 'Baby Blues' Set In

 1. Forgive yourself.

 Feeling sad when you just had a baby doesn’t make you a bad mother.
 I realize this is not what social norms would suggest, but it’s true.
-You are a good, caring, loving person who is having a common response to a tectonic shift in daily living.
+You are a good, caring, loving person who has a typical response to a tectonic shift in daily living.
 After all, it's called postpartum depression for a reason.

 The most common reasons that women become depressed after childbirth are having little social support, a difficult baby, a troubled relationship with the baby’s father, and being depressed before the baby is born.
 None of these mean you are a bad person.
 Being able to forgive yourself for these feelings is the first step in helping yourself out of them.